ramanamuttana/blue-green-deployment/blue-green-individual/green/README.md

 6) directly type ``localhost:8080 ``

-    Explanation: we can chnage the port number incase i needed , this can be done in service-green.yaml
+    Explanation: we can chnage the port number incase  needed , this can be done in service-green.yaml